Django supports Unicode data everywhere.

 If your environment isn’t configured correctly, you’ll encounter

-UnicodeEncodeError exceptions when saving files with file names that
+UnicodeEncodeError exceptions when saving files with file names or content

 Filesystem support for UTF-8 file names varies and might depend on the environment.
 Check your current configuration in an interactive Python shell by running: